 (Declarations and complementary documents must be included in the electronic submission system in the 'Attachments' field’).

-The journal adopts open-access publication, and submission takes place completely electronically at: https://www.gnpapers.com.br/rbcp/.
-From the link, you will be guided step by step through creating and uploading various files.
-Use the guidelines to prepare your article.
-All correspondence, including notification of the Editor's decision and requests for revision, takes place via email and via the author's homepage in the submission system.
+The journal adopts an open access publication model, and submissions occur entirely in electronic format at: https://mc.manuscriptcentral.com/rbcp.
+Through this link, authors will be guided step by step through the creation and upload of various files.
+Use the guidelines to prepare your manuscript.
+All correspondence, including notification of the Editor's decision and requests for revisions, will occur via email and through the author's homepage within the submission system itself.

 ARTICLES ACCEPTED FOR PUBLICATION

 Once accepted for publication, a proof of the edited article (PDF format) is sent to the corresponding author for evaluation and approval.
-Accepted articles are published immediately in the 'Ahead of Print' format on the website www.rbcp.org.br and, later, in a volume/issue of the RBCP.
+Articles are accepted immediately in the continuous publication format.

 CHECKLISTS